The Bible is full of wonderful verses to help us live our lives with God.

 Make Bingo boards with the word of your verse, adding wingdings (it’s a font in Word) as visual cues to younger children.
 Split your verse or verses into six segments (we’ve done this with a six verse psalm) then roll a die and read the segment shown on the die.
 Then everyone should cover one word on their board which they hear in the segment.
-Winner is the first one to have a line covered!
+The winner is the first one to have a line covered!
 Here’s a downloadable version Psalm Bingo download

 8 Get tested